The climate initiative in Denmark

 Contents of the law:

-- Establishment of an independent, professionally based Climate Council.
+- Establishment of an independent and expert based Climate Council.

-- Annual climate political report to the parliament.
+- Annual climate political report submission to the parliament.

 - Process of setting national climate targets.